5 Ways to Observe Veterans Day

 One cannot discuss war and the efforts of veterans without discussing peace, one of the reasons why so many veterans have fought.
 The texts below describe those who have historically advocated for peace.

-“Resistance to the Vietnam War” by Jessica McBirney
+“Resistance to the Vietnam War” by Jessica McBirney (10th Grade)

 The United States government entered the Vietnam War because they believed their involvement was the only way to prevent communism from spreading in the region.
 However, the war was largely unpopular with Americans citizens.
 Many believed it was unfair, unnecessary, and unjustifiable.